cu-hpsc/hpsc-lab12/README.md

 Whenever anything is automated it will likely not be as efficient as gritter custom-tuning.
 However, Dask offers fast cluster expansion with minimal development overhead.

 It filled a gap between these categories:
-* embarassingly parallel (e.g. `multiprocessing`): doesn't scale past local, no collaboration
+* embarrassingly parallel (e.g. `multiprocessing`): doesn't scale past local, no collaboration
 * big data collections (e.g., MapReduce, SQL): pre-defined operation paradigms, heavyweight
 * task schedulers (e.g. Celery, Make): not designed for user-interaction or heavy computation